Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: TFMC Modulation Schemes for LTV Channels

-On the other hand, in the spirit of eigenfunction-based transmission, {PS-OFDM schemes for achieving} a scalar IO relation for transmission over LTV channels can be found in \cite{haas_wpc_97,strohmer2003,kozek98,matz07,jung07} and the references therein.
+On the other hand, in the spirit of eigenfunction-based transmission, {PS-OFDM schemes for achieving} a scalar IO relation for transmission over LTV channels can be found in \cite{haas_wpc_97,kozek98,strohmer2003,LTVDesign_2,matz07,jung07} and the references therein.
 It is widely recognized that the underspead LTV channels at best have a structured set of approximate eigenfunctions \cite{eigen}.
-Owing to the necessity to consider both time and frequency dispersions, these approximate eigenfunctions not only depend on the channel's spreading or scattering functions, bust also require a well-localized prototype pulse $g(t)$ and a much coarser JTFR than that of OFDM \cite{eigen,matz07}.
-In fact, the corresponding pulses can be considered as an approximation of the (bi)orthogonal WH sets in the case of under-critical sampling of $\mathcal R>1$, and therefore require not only TD but also \emph{FD redundancy}.
+Owing to the necessity to consider both time and frequency dispersions, these approximate eigenfunctions not only depend on the channel's spreading or scattering functions, but also require a well-localized prototype pulse $g(t)$ and a much coarser JTFR than that of OFDM \cite{eigen,matz07}.
+In fact, the corresponding pulses can be considered as an approximation of the (bi)orthogonal WH sets in the case of under-critical sampling of $\Delta R>1$, and therefore require not only TD but also \emph{FD redundancy}.
 Moreover, the approximate nature of these eigenfunctions leads to residual ISI and ICI, which may still remain cumbersome and have to be equalized carefully.
 As a result, there are two main challenges in realizing eigenfunction-based transmission in LTV channels.
-The first one is the adaption of transmit pulses to the channel, which is barely possible in practical transmitters.
-The second one is the considerably reduced bandwidth efficiency associated with the rather coarse JTFR.
+The first one is the adaptation of transmit pulses to the channel, which is usually not possible in practical transmitters.
+The second one is the considerably reduced bandwidth efficiency if coarse JTFR is adopted to preserve eigen property.

 In summary, the conventional TFMC modulations designed for eigenfunction-based transmissions in LTI channels suffer not only from costly and inaccurate channel estimation, but also from complex equalization in LTV channels.
 On the other hand, PS-OFDM designed for eigenfunction-based transmission in LTV channels have severe practical challenges and exhibit low bandwidth efficiency.